 The "Indian" Evan mentions was "Chief" Jay Strongbow, whose real name was Joseph Scarpa, an Italian-American from New Jersey, no less!
 The Chief was one of the most popular performers during the ’70s for the WWWF despite being a "fake Native American" character.
 Evan distinctly recalls how he made his comeback by doing a "herky-jerky" dance and subsequently beating up the bigger man who, just a short moment ago, had been getting the best of him.

 "Wrestling shows then were mostly squash matches and very different than what we see on Raw and Smackdown."

 It is now known that the logic behind this was that the "good" matches were mostly saved for live events to encourage people to purchase tickets.
 Bruno Sammartino was interviewed maybe a couple of times a year on television, but if you wanted to watch him wrestle, you had to see him live.

 Evan later discovered wrestling out of The Olympic Auditorium in Los Angeles, California.
-The show was simply called Lucha Libre and was broadcast in New York City on channel 41, which was a Spanish-language station.
-He fondly remembers stars like “The Golden Greek” John Tolos, The Hollywood Blondes (Jerry Brown and Buddy Roberts), Gordman and Goliath, Oliver Humperdink, and of course, Freddie Blassie.
+The show was simply called Lucha Libre and was broadcast in New York City on channel 41, a Spanish-language station.
+He fondly remembers stars like "The Golden Greek" John Tolos, The Hollywood Blondes (Jerry Brown and Buddy Roberts), Gordman and Goliath, Oliver Humperdink, and of course, Freddie Blassie.